CesarHtea/hw5-Lab01/README.md

 ## Lab HTML CSS Static Fullpage

-This is the firt lab
+This is the first lab